hwlei888/tic-tac-toe/README.md

 - [ ] computer side smarter, like put keys in the center, then block the user
 - [ ] make winning keys different, now the diagonal have some issues with more winning keys
 - [ ] add a dropdown bar user can choose how many keys winning
+- [ ] add a day mode and night mode
 - [ ] do more css and html decorations